Praiano: In the heart of amalfi coast.

 Praiano… from the cycling point of view:

-Praiano, but mostly its hamlet Vettica Maggiore, are on the Amalfi Drive, and you will pass it while riding to Positano from Amalfi or vice versa.
+Praiano, but mostly its hamlet Vettica Maggiore, is on the Amalfi Drive, and you will pass it while riding to Positano from Amalfi or vice versa.
 To reach its main square St. Luke, though, you need to climb a very steep one way road to its upper part, from the big crossroad near St. Gennaro Square, back down to the other side of the devil's tunnel.
 If you keep going up a little more, you can reach the little Constantinople church, or close a small loop from the end of the road to the internal pedestrian alleys (with a few steps).

 The beach at Marina di Praia is reachable by bike, while for the Gavitella one better leave it at home!